-- We are gentle; We don't hurt others - We are kind and helpful; We don't hurt anybody's feelings - We listen; We don't interrupt - We are honest; We don't cover up the truth - We work hard; We don't waste our own or other's time - We look after property; We don't waste or damage things
+- We are gentle; We don't hurt others

+- We are kind and helpful; We don't hurt anybody's feelings

+- We listen; We don't interrupt

+- We are honest; We don't cover up the truth

+- We work hard; We don't waste our own or other's time

+• We look after property; We don't waste or damage things

 The Golden Rules are central to our behaviour management system at Mosaic.
 The rules are displayed in every classroom and are referred to consistently.
-If a child is seen to be adhering to the Golden Rules, they are rewarded with Class Dojo points, which equate to house points for their house.
+If a child is seen to be adhering to the Golden Rules, they are rewarded with Class Dojo house points.

 If children fail to make positive choices and don't comply with the Mosaic Golden Rules, the Behaviour for Learning Ladder (BLL) is used (see Appendix A-C).
 Children receive verbal warnings and the physical movement of their name through the coloured steps.
 Mosaic Time, our primary behaviour reward system, is linked to the Behaviour for Learning Ladder (BLL) and children can lose minutes if they end up moving to Amber or Red.
+To ensure all children are supported through our BLL, we have included sensory breaks to prevent children moving to Amber or Red and support them to regulate their behaviour.
 Our sanctions and reward systems are elaborated upon later in this policy.